-An orphan or vulnerable child is a child who is at high risk of lacking adequate care and protection due to parental death, disease, disaster or acute poverty.
-The term orphan can be further defined as a child whose mother (maternal orphan), father (paternal orphan) or both (double orphan) have died.
+In developed countries, an orphan or vulnerable child is a child facing an elevated risk of inadequate care and protection due to circumstances such as parental loss, illness, unforeseen disasters, or extreme economic hardship.
+The term "orphan" may be further specified to refer to a child who has lost their mother (maternal orphan), father (paternal orphan), or both parents (double orphan).